(Full time) 2023 start

 Learn about a range of audiological disorders, assessments and rehabilitation techniques to further prepare you for clinical placements.
 Focus on adult hearing impairment and the current technological and non-technological options to improve the quality of life for hearing impaired individuals.

-Develop your clinical practice skills in audiology and practice their application in a laboratory and clinical settings.
-You will be able to start to integrate techniques that are introduced through this, and other level 2 modules, with the foundational and already familiar techniques developed in Year 1.
+• In this module students will further develop clinical practice skills in audiology and have the opportunity to practice their application in a laboratory setting as well as a clinical setting.
+It is expected that students will be able to start to integrate techniques that are introduced through this, and other level 2 modules, with the foundational and already familiar techniques developed in Year 1.

-Reinforce and further your rehabilitative audiological knowledge gained during your first year of study, of technological interventions for hearing impairment.
+• The aim of this module is to reinforce, and further, the rehabilitative audiological knowledge gained during your first year of study, of technological interventions for hearing impairment.
 The module will also explore how these technological interventions can be applied through the audiological rehabilitative setting.

-Understand the underlying concepts and theory of assessing and rehabilitating hearing loss in infants and children.
-Covers important topics of epidemiology of hearing loss in children, neonatal hearing screening, and a critical review of behavioural assessment techniques.
+• This module provides students with an understanding of the underlying concepts and theory of assessing and rehabilitating hearing loss in infants and children.
+It covers important topics of epidemiology of hearing loss in children, neonatal hearing screening, and a critical review of behavioural assessment techniques.
 Rehabilitation of hearing loss will be taught in relation to an ecological framework where family and educational settings are given importance.

-Develop an understanding of how clinical practice is informed by evidence and gain the knowledge and tools to appraise both practice and published work.
+• The objective of this module is to help you develop an understanding of how clinical practice is informed by evidence and to provide you with the knowledge and tools to appraise both practice and published work.
 This module will introduce you to the skills you will need to carry out research effectively, including how to formulate research questions, gather information from a range of sources, make judgements on the quality of data gathered and draw conclusions.

 Year 3 Compulsory modules